 You can visit our website and use most of our services without providing any personal information; however, should you wish to contact us you will be required to provide your name, address, email address and telephone number.
 If you choose not to provide this information to us, we may not be able to provide our products or services to you.

 We will hold your personal data in accordance with applicable laws and for as long as we need your data to provide our products or services.
 Where we do not require your data, we will delete it.

 We rely on a combination of legal basis to collect, use, process and store your personal data.
 These include consent (which we collect at the point of entering a contract with you), legitimate interests and contract performance.

-As Lonrho is an international business, we may transfer your personal data to a third party in countries outside the UK including outside of the EEA.
-In these circumstances, we will, as required by applicable law, ensure that your privacy rights are adequately protected by appropriate technical, organisational, contractual or other lawful means.
-Please contact us if you would like more information about how your personal data may be transferred at email@example.com.
+As Lonrho is an international business, we may transfer your personal data to a third party in countries outside the UK.
+In these circumstances, we will, as required by applicable law, ensure that your privacy rights are adequately protected by appropriate technical, organizational, contractual or other lawful means.
+Please contact us if you would like more information about how your personal data may be transferred email@example.com.

 Please note that some of these rights apply in specific circumstances and are qualified by exemptions in data protection legislation.
 We will advise you if we are relying on any such exemptions when we respond to you.

 If you would like to exercise any of those rights, please email, call or write to us at the email above or at the address given below in “how to contact us".

 We have appropriate security measures in place to prevent personal information from being accidentally lost or used or accessed in an unauthorized way.
 We limit access to your personal information to those who have a genuine business need to know it.
 Those processing your information will do so only in an authorized manner and are subject to a duty of confidentiality.